Head of Department

 1. Devising (40%)

-This is coursework, assessed by the school.
+This is coursework and is assessed internally.
 Students must create and develop a piece of drama from a stimulus chosen by the group and teacher.

 Section A: a portfolio of written work (1500-2000 words) covering the creating and developing process of the piece of drama as well as an evaluation of the process after it has been performed.
 This is weighted at 45/60 marks.
 A practical performance to a live audience is also assessed and makes up the remaining 15 marks out of 60.

-Section B: the performance or design of the devised piece.
+Section B: the performance of the devised piece

 Externally assessed by a visiting examiner

-Written examination (90 minutes).
-Students must study one of the eight plays set by EDEXCEL and also see at least one live theatre production.
+Written examination (1 hour 45minutes).
+Students must study one of the eight plays set by the exam board and also see at least one live theatre production

-There are many opportunities for students to get involved in theatrical performances throughout the course, including the primary pantomime, whole-school production and Year 10 Workshop Performance Evening.
+There are many opportunities for students to get involved in theatrical performances throughout the course, including twice yearly theatre productions, the whole-school Musical Production and Trinity College Drama exams.

 For more information please see Mr Vogler